 The next time your stomach growls, smile!
 Your body is telling you it’s ready to eat.

 Try to eat something within 30 minutes of first feeling hungry.
-This will stabilize your blood sugar and fend off the urge to overeat.
+This stabilizes your blood sugar and fend off the urge to overeat.

 After a meal, wait to feel hungry before eating again.
 Don’t just eat simply because mealtime rolls around.

-Feel hungry but not sure you should be?
-Grab a glass of water.
+If you feel hungry but not sure you are, drink a glass of water.
 Thirst can also be misinterpreted as hunger.